 Acadiana Legal Service Corporation is an equal opportunity employer, proud of the diversity of our staff.
 We can offer you a personally satisfying career in a position with competitive pay, great benefits, and a sustainable work-life balance.
+All positions can be found on Indeed.
 For more details, please contact:

 (337) 237-4320, Extension 1108

-- Staff Attorney, Child in Need of Care Unit, Monroe
+- Attorney, Children in Need of Care Unit, Lafayette

-- Staff Attorney, Child in Need of Care Unit, Lake Charles
+- Paralegal, Children in Need of Care Unit, Alexandria

 Each year, we have a number of Fellowships available for attorneys to do work in specific legal or geographic areas.
 Currently, some address Child Welfare issues, while others concentrate on delivering high-quality legal assistance in Louisiana’s many rural areas.